 The answer is I became a bit of both, and I suggest you do as well.

-But I’ve also become a quantitative value investor investing part of my portfolio in a lot of investment ideas that are quantitatively generated.
+But I have also become a quantitative value investor.
+I invest part of my portfolio in investment ideas that are quantitatively generated.

-I do this with smaller amounts invested in each company and I use a few of the best strategies to generate ideas.
+I do this with smaller amounts invested in each company and I use a few of the best investment strategies we have found to get investment ideas.

 Digging in the richest vein

-If you use these best tested strategies it means that you are digging in the richest vein of gold for market beating investment ideas.
+If you use the best tested quantitative strategies it means that you are digging in the richest vein of gold for market beating investment ideas.

 If you still think classic value investing is better

-If you still think classic value investing is better than quantitative value investing I was also sceptical and tested it.
+If you still think classic value investing is better than quantitative value investing, I was too so I tested it.

 You can read what I found here: A simple ratio beats the world’s best value funds.